Implications of Distance over Redistricting Maps: Central and Outlier Maps

-\paragraph{\textbf{Distance Histogram and Detecting Gerrymandered Maps:}} For each state we plot the distance histogram from its centroid.
+\paragraph{\textbf{Distance Histogram and Detecting Gerrymandering:}} For each state, we plot the distance histogram from its centroid.
 More specifically, having estimated the centroid $\ac$, we sample $200{,}000$ maps and calculate $\dthetasq(\ac,A_t)$ where $A_t$ is the $t^{\text{th}}$ sampled map.
-Figure \ref{fig:dist_hist} shows the unweighted distance histogram.
-The histogram appears like a normal distribution peaking at the middle (around the mean) and falling almost symmetrically away from the middle.
-This also indicates that while the centroid minimizes the sum of $\dthetasq(\ac,A_t)$ distances, the maps do not actually concentrate around it as otherwise the histogram would have had a peak in the beginning at small distance values.
-Interestingly, the histogram has a similar shape for both distances (unweighted and weighted).
-Further, this shape of the histogram remains unchanged accross the different seeds.
+Figure \ref{fig:dist_hist} shows the unweighted distance histogram for NC\footnote{In Appendix \ref{app:exps}, we show the histogram for PA and MD as well.}.
+The histogram appears like a normal distribution, peaking at the middle (around the mean) and falling almost symmetrically away.
+This shows that the maps do not concentrate near the centroid even though it minimizes the sum of $\dthetasq(\ac,A_t)$ distances.
+Interestingly, the histogram has a similar shape for both distances (unweighted and weighted), and this shape remains unchanged across the different seeds.

-Furthermore, previous work has used similar sampling methods to detect gerrymandered maps \cite{Chikina2017,mattingly2014redistricting,herschlag2020quantifying}.
-In essence these paper demonstrate that the election outcome achieved by the enacted map is rare to happen in comparison to the large sampled ensemble of redistricting maps.
-Using similar logic, we find that we can also detect gerrymandered maps.
-Specifically, the 2011 and 2016 enacted maps of NC were widely considered to be gerrymandered and we find both maps to be at the right tail of the histogram and very faraway from the centroid.
+Furthermore, previous work used similar sampling methods to detect gerrymandered maps \cite{Chikina2017,mattingly2014redistricting,herschlag2020quantifying}.
+In essence, these papers demonstrated that the election outcome achieved by the enacted map was rare in comparison to a large sampled ensemble of redistricting maps.
+Using similar logic, we can also detect gerrymandered maps.
+Specifically, the 2011 and 2016 enacted maps of NC were widely considered to be gerrymandered, and both maps are at the right tail of the histogram, far from the centroid.